If you’re looking for the perfect potluck side dish, choose this Loaded Potato Salad recipe. It’s filled with bacon, cheese, chives, and more.

 Instructions

-- Boil the potatoes at a rapid boil for 5 minutes, then a low boil for 20 minutes.
-They’ll be ready when they’re fork tender.
+- Add the diced potatoes to the water, turn it down to medium heat, and boil for 15 minutes.
+They'll be ready when they're fork tender.

 - Drain them in a strainer, then put them into a large bowl.

-- While the potatoes are boiling, cook your bacon.
+- While the potatoes are boiling, cook your bacon until it’s crispy.

-- Add the bacon, most of the cheese, the rest of the salt, and the garlic powder, to the potatoes — while the potatoes are still warm.
+- Add the most of the crispy bacon bits, most of the cheese, the rest of the salt, and the garlic powder, to the warm potatoes.

 - Gently stir until the cheese starts to melt slightly.

-- Add the sour cream and stir gently until everything is combined.
+- Add the sour cream and most of the chopped green onions (reserving some for garnish) and stir gently until everything is combined.

 Nutrition Information